aspnetzero/documents/blog-posts/en/switching-between-organization-units.md

 }
 ```

-The second snippet demonstrates the asynchronous method GetUserWithOrganizationUnitsAsync, which retrieves a user with their associated organization units from the database.
+Private `GetUserWithOrganizationUnitsAsync` method retrieves a user with user's associated organization units from the database.

+Now, we can use `Organization_Unit` claim as the currently selected organization unit for logged-in user and filter any data using its value.

 ### Modifying the Organization Unit in Session

-Here, we implement functionality to modify the organizational unit within the session, following the guidelines outlined in this [document](https://aspnetboilerplate.com/Pages/Documents/Articles%5CHow-To%5Cadd-custom-session-field-aspnet-core).
+Now, we must allow logged-in user to switch selected organization unit.
+To do that, we first need to add a new field to `AbpSession` by following this [document](https://aspnetboilerplate.com/Pages/Documents/Articles%5CHow-To%5Cadd-custom-session-field-aspnet-core).

 ```csharp
 public class MyAppSession : ClaimsAbpSession, ITransientDependency